rgglez/svelte-seo/README.md

 ## Notes

 The original developer seems to have abandoned this project, so I started to patching it in this forked repository, because I needed to fix some errors.
-The current package at npm **is still based on the original repository**.

-**Sponsor Svelte SEO**

-If you find this software useful, please consider supporting <a href="https://www.buymeacoffee.com/rggonzalez" target="_blank">me</a> or the <a href="https://www.buymeacoffee.com/artiebits" target="_blank">original</a> author.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->